by Texas Homesteader ~

 Now that’s a lot of mileage from one $5 chicken!
 With one of the three portions of leftover meat I decided to make some homemade chicken pot pie for supper.

 Then I chopped up about 2 cups of leftover chicken and laid it over the dough.
-I didn’t have any frozen veggies so I opened up two standard-sized cans of mixed vegetables, drained them and poured the vegetables on top of the chicken.
+Then I opened up two standard-sized cans of mixed vegetables, drained them and poured the vegetables on top of the chicken.

-Then I made cream-of-chicken soup using chicken broth, milk and flour.
-While it was cooking I tossed in a handful of dehydrated diced onions since I didn’t have any fresh.
-The onions rehydrated right in the broth.
+Finally I made cream-of-chicken soup using chicken broth, milk and flour.
 As soon as it was as thick as I wanted I pulled it off the stove and poured it over the chicken & vegetables.

-Now all that’s left is to put this dish of deliciousness in the oven.
+Now all that’s left is to put this dish of homemade deliciousness into the oven.
 I wanted to use my table-top toaster oven to cook it so I could place it outside on a folding table and keep that cooking heat OUTSIDE where it belongs!

 Homemade Chicken Pot Pie